thinkoid/bs/README.md

 - similarity between foreground and background LBP at that point, and
 - similarity between two color planes of foreground and background, respectively.

-where the color planes are notably not RGB (Choquet uses YCrCb).
+where the color planes are notably not RGB (the paper uses YCrCb).

 ### Fuzzy Sugeno